 And like labour standard violations, again, there the agreement ends, although greenhouse emissions continue to rise on a global scale, still.
 Hence, accusations about green-washing of what is essentially a continuation of business-as-usual are entirely understandable (Wright & Nyberg, 2015).
 Especially because in the debate about necessary changes towards a sustainable economy, any single measure suggested to combat the climate crisis seems to trigger a lot of controversy and conflict among a diverse set of groups, usually ending in a blocking of taking serious steps forward to reduce greenhouse emissions immediately.

 But how does making work and employment sustainable connect to the transformative processes around climate change?
-As articulated in policy considerations of international organizations (ILO – International Labour Office, 2018) and union initiatives (e.g. ITUC “just transition” ; ETUC “no jobs on a dead planet”, Labor network for sustainability), this connection is strong and sustainable work is assigned a considerable importance in meeting the challenges of the climate crisis satisfactorily.
-Also, from an analytic bird’s eye view, the answer seems to be clear.
-For example, findings have been reported for OECD countries according to which a reduction in economies’ carbon footprints can be achieved by reducing working hours on average (Knight et al., 2013).
+As articulated in policy considerations of international organizations (ILO – International Labour Office, 2018) and union initiatives (e.g. ITUC “just transition” ; ETUC “no jobs on a dead planet”, Labor network for sustainability), this connection is strong, because sustainable work is key in meeting the challenges of the climate crisis satisfactorily.
+Why?
+From an analytic bird’s eye view, the answer seems to be clear: Findings have been reported for OECD countries according to which a reduction in economies’ carbon footprints can be achieved by reducing working hours on average (Knight et al., 2013).
 Similarly, in a study comparing the single states in the USA it has been calculated how working time is related to carbon dioxide emissions.
 The study’s conclusions are that a working time reduction could be beneficial in terms of the quality of working life, lower unemployment, and the reduction of greenhouse emissions (Fitzgerald et al., 2018).
 Using a similar approach comparing the single US states, it has also been shown that in states with higher income inequality greenhouse emissions are higher, lending additional support to the case for the possibility to achieve social and environmental justice at the same time by making work more sustainable (Jorgenson et al., 2017).

-Nevertheless, connecting a lifting up of labour standards and climate protection in organizational practice is not an easy task.
-One of the reasons for the difficulty is that the debates about the labour dimension of sustainability in organizations activate and revitalize traditional political cleavages, sometimes even intensify these; and climate change – by the way, not that different from the current debate on the merits and pitfalls of remote office work – is no exception.
+Nevertheless, connecting a lifting up of labour standards with climate protection is not a task easily accomplished in practice.
+One of the reasons for the difficulty is that the debates about the labour dimension of sustainability activate and revitalize traditional political cleavages, sometimes even intensify these; and climate change – by the way, not that different from the current debate on the merits and pitfalls of remote office work – is no exception.
 As for labour standards, the old debate around “jobs vs. the environment” can be taken as an example.
 For some skeptics, there is just a trade-off between work and climate policy in which workers, especially those in industries such as coal mining, or energy production, just stand to lose, because the climate transition causes unemployment.
 Also, even if, on average, better jobs are created in some of the new sustainable industries, and the job losses in traditional businesses can be offset by environmentally sustainable ones (see Consoli et al., 2016, Blazejcak et al., 2014, for example), these changes can be expected to come with job and income losses for some groups of workers.
 As such changes meet with an already bifurcated and polarized labour market (e.g. Autor & Dorn, 2013; Kalleberg, 2013), it may well be expected that combating climate change even deepens these inequalities in the labour market further.
-Hence, no big wonder that for example unions are divided over the issue of how to struggle best against climate change (e.g. Stevis & Felli, 2015)
+Hence, no big wonder that for example unions are divided over the issue of how to struggle best against climate change (e.g. Stevis & Felli, 2015).